ansible-collections/ibm_zos_core/docs/source/modules/zos_user.rst

     This value applies to new resource profiles created while the user is connected to a group.

-    It is used when :emphasis:`connect.universal\_access` is not specified during group connection.
+    It is used when *connect.universal_access* is not specified during group connection.

     Also applies to the user's default group (DFLTGRP) connection

     The user can have different UACC values for each group connection.

-    :literal:`alter` \- Allows full access, including read, update, delete, rename, and control of the resource profile.
+    ``alter`` - Allows full access, including read, update, delete, rename, and control of the resource profile.

-    :literal:`control` \- Allows read and update access, and the ability to modify the resource profile.
+    ``control`` - Allows read and update access, and the ability to modify the resource profile.

-    :literal:`update` \- Allows read and update access to the resource.
+    ``update`` - Allows read and update access to the resource.

-    :literal:`read` \- Allows read\-only access to the resource.
+    ``read`` - Allows read-only access to the resource.

-    :literal:`none` \- Allows no access to the resource.
+    ``none`` - Allows no access to the resource.

-    Can be overridden per group using :emphasis:`connect.universal\_access`.
+    Can be overridden per group using *connect.universal_access*.

     | **required**: False
     | **type**: str